-- 6. By operation of subdivision 2 of Section 7 of the Act, the provisions of the Bond Indenture create a first priority Statutory Lien on the Collateral in favor of the Bond Trustee for the benefit of the Bondholders, and the Statutory Lien is valid, perfected and enforceable against the Bond Issuer and all third parties without any further public notice.
-The description of the Restructuring Property in the Bond Indenture is sufficient for purposes of the Statutory Lien and the Act. - 7.
-Pursuant to the Act, no Bond shall constitute a debt, general obligation or a pledge of the faith and credit or taxing power of the State or of any county, municipality or any other political subdivision, agency or instrumentality of the State.
-The Act further provides that the issuance of the Bonds does not obligate the State or any county, municipality or any other political subdivision, agency or instrumentality of the State to levy any tax or make any appropriation for payment of the principal of or interest on the Bonds. - 8.
-The Sale Agreement, the Servicing Agreement and the Administration Agreement (the "Ancillary Agreements") are valid and binding agreements of the Bond Issuer, enforceable against the Bond Issuer in accordance with their respective terms. - 9.
-Any authorization by, registration with, consent of, or approval by, any governmental agency, board, or commission that is necessary for the execution, delivery and issuance by the Bond Issuer of the Bonds, and the execution and delivery by the Bond Issuer of the Bond Indenture and the Ancillary Agreements, has been obtained. - Under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described below, (i) interest on the Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Bonds is not treated as a preference item in calculating the alternative minimum tax imposed under the Code; however, for tax years beginning after December 31, 2022, interest on the Bonds is included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under section 55 of the Code.
-In rendering the opinions in this paragraph 10, we have relied upon and assumed (i) the material accuracy of the representations, statements of intention and reasonable expectations, and certifications of fact, contained in the Tax Certificates delivered on the date hereof by the Bond Issuer, the Authority and LIPA with respect to the use of proceeds of the Bonds and the investment of certain funds, and other matters affecting the exclusion of interest on the Bonds from gross income for federal income tax purposes under Section 103 of the Code, and (ii) compliance by the Bond Issuer, the Authority and LIPA with procedures and covenants set forth in such Tax Certificates and with the tax covenants set forth in the Bond Indenture, the Sale Agreement and the Servicing Agreement as to such matters.
-Under the Code, failure to comply with such procedures and covenants may cause the interest on the Bonds to be included in gross income for federal income tax purposes, retroactive to the date of issuance of the Bonds, irrespective of the date on which such noncompliance occurs or is ascertained. - 11.
-Under existing statutes, interest on the Bonds is exempt from personal income taxes imposed by the State or any political subdivision thereof (including The City of New York), and the Bonds are exempt from all taxation directly imposed thereon by or under the authority of the State, except estate or gift taxes and taxes on transfers.
+6. By operation of subdivision 2 of Section 7 of the Act, the provisions of the Bond Indenture create a first priority Statutory Lien on the Collateral in favor of the Bond Trustee for the benefit of the Bondholders, and the Statutory Lien is valid, perfected and enforceable against the Bond Issuer and all third parties without any further public notice.
+The description of the Restructuring Property in the Bond Indenture is sufficient for purposes of the Statutory Lien and the Act.

+7. Pursuant to the Act, no Bond shall constitute a debt, general obligation or a pledge of the faith and credit or taxing power of the State or of any county, municipality or any other political subdivision, agency or instrumentality of the State.
+The Act further provides that the issuance of the Bonds does not obligate the State or any county, municipality or any other political subdivision, agency or instrumentality of the State any appropriation for payment of the principal of or interest on the Bonds.

+8. The Sale Agreement, the Servicing Agreement and the Administration Agreement (the "Ancillary Agreements") are valid and binding agreements of the Bond Issuer, enforceable against the Bond Issuer in accordance with their respective terms.

+9. Any authorization by, registration with, consent of, or approval by, any governmental agency, board, or commission that is necessary for the execution, delivery and issuance by the Bond Issuer of the Bonds, and the execution and delivery by the Bond Issuer of the Bond Indenture and the Ancillary Agreements, has been obtained.

+10. Under existing law, assuming compliance with the tax covenants described herein, and the accuracy of the aforementioned representations and certifications, interest on the 2023TE Bonds (including any original issue discount properly allocable thereto) is excluded from gross income for federal income tax purposes under Section 103 of the Code.
+We are also of the opinion that such interest is not treated as a preference item in calculating the alternative minimum tax imposed under the Code.

+11. Interest on the Series 2023T Bonds is not excluded from gross income for federal income tax purposes.

+12. Under existing statutes, interest on the Bonds is exempt from personal income taxes imposed by the State or any political subdivision thereof, including the City of New York, and the Bonds are exempt from all taxation directly imposed thereon by or under the authority of the State, except estate or gift taxes and taxes on transfers.

-We call your attention to the fact that the enforceability of rights and remedies with respect to the Bonds, the Bond Indenture and the Ancillary Agreements may be limited by bankruptcy, insolvency, reorganization, moratorium, fraudulent transfer and other laws relating to or affecting the rights of creditors generally, whether heretofore or hereafter enacted, and general principles of equity (regardless of whether such enforceability is considered in a proceeding in equity or at law), including that the availability of specific performance or injunctive relief is subject to the discretion of the court before which any such proceeding is brought.
+The opinions contained in paragraphs 2, 4, 5, 6 and 8 above are qualified only to the extent that the enforceability of the Bonds, the Bond Indenture and the Ancillary Agreements may be limited by applicable bankruptcy, insolvency, moratorium, reorganization or other laws heretofore or hereafter enacted and judicial decisions relating to or affecting the enforcement of creditors' rights or remedies or contractual obligations generally and is subject to general principles of equity (regardless of whether such enforceability is considered in a proceeding in equity or at law).